 The ADV unit was used at two locations (Fig. 2) where the ADV sampling volume was at 0.35 and 0.083 m above the bed.
 Figure 3 shows the time variations of longitudinal velocity and the data are compared with the water elevations measured at the sampling site and water elevations of the Brisbane River at the City Gauge located 1.55 km downstream.
 In Figure 3, the bed elevation (3.42 m AHD) at the sampling site is included with a thick dashed line using the same vertical scale as the City Gauge water elevation data.
 The longitudinal velocity data highlighted some very large fluctuations around a mean trend (thick black line, Fig. 3) during the study.
-The mean velocity was about 0.5 m/s, but during the last data period T5 when the mean velocity was less than 0.005 m/s (see section 4.1).
-For comparison, the longitudinal velocity in the main river channel was probably between 3.5 and 4.5 m/s.
+The mean velocity was about 0.5 m.s^{-1} , but during the last data period T5 when the mean velocity was less than 0.005 m.s^{-1} (see Sect.
+4.1).
+For comparison, the longitudinal velocity in the main river channel was probably between 3.5 and 4.5 m.s-1.

-FIG. 3 - Time variations of the instantaneous and mean longitudinal velocity component at Gardens Point Road during on 12-14 January 2011 - Comparison with the Brisbane River City Gauge data (black cross) and water elevation observations on site - The thick dashed line indicates the bed elevation at the sampling site oscillations with dominant periods of about 60 to 100 s, which were felt when the authors were in the waters.
+During the whole study, the large fluctuations of all velocity components were caused largely by slow oscillations with dominant periods of about 60 to 100 s, which were felt when the authors were in the waters.
 It was suggested that the flow constriction created by the concrete stairwells seen in Figure 2 induced some choking; the gap between stairwells was significantly smaller than the car park width; when the flow in the stairwell contraction choked, the energy losses in the contraction became substantially larger than the rate of energy loss of the main flow, and the inundation flow would redirect around the stairwells to achieve a minimum energy path.
-The flow pattern yielded some flow instabilities in the surroundings of stairwells which were amplified when their period was close to the natural sloshing period of the building car park [5].
+The flow pattern yielded some flow instabilities in the surroundings of stairwells which were amplified when their period was close to the natural sloshing period of the building car park [8].